gaug-cns/colored-sphere-tracking/README.md

 Using a 3D sensing camera (like Microsoft Kinect or Asus Xtion Pro) and colored spheres to estimate the pose of an object.

 The algorithm processes following steps:
-- Background subtraction (in /calibration directory, a new background is taken with `p`)
+- Background subtraction (in /calibration directory, a new background is taken with `p`).
-- Detection of colored regions using a HSV color filter
+- Detection of colored regions using a HSV color filter.
-- Detection of spheres with Hough circles algorithm
+- Detection of spheres with Hough circles algorithm.
-- Error correction using the depth and hough radius and known sphere size
+- Error correction using the depth and hough radius and known sphere size.
-- Likelihood filter for better estimation
+- Likelihood filter for advanced error correction and better estimation.
 - Pose calculation from a number of detected sphere positions.